z0on/Multivariate_GWAS/README.md

 ## based on constrained ordination

 ### Advantages:
-- leverages existing SNP covariance structure to detect polygenic signals
+- leverages natural SNP covariance structure to detect polygenic signals;
-- any number of covariates can be removed without loss of power
+- any number of nuisance covariates can be removed without loss of power;
-- naturally generates empirical null distribution to detect true signal and calculate p-values
+- naturally generates empirical null distribution to detect true signal and calculate p-values;
-- several correlated traits can be used together as a "compound trait"
+- several correlated traits can be used together as a "compound trait".

 The key script here is **RDA_GWAS.R**.
 The genotype file needed to run exmple code below, *chr14.postAlleles.gz*, is here: https://www.dropbox.com/s/12oi4dmfep7meup/chr14.postAlleles.gz .